btcpayserver/btcpayserver-doc/Troubleshooting.md

 Facing a problem is never fun.
-This document explains the most common workflow and steps you should take to easier identify the issue you're having.
+This document explains the most common workflow and steps you should take to easier identify the issue you're having and hopefully solve it yourself or with community help.

-## 1. Identifing the problem
+Identifiying the problem is crutial.

-## 2. Replicating the issue
+## 1. Replicating the issue

-## 3. Looking through the logs (optional)
+## 2. Looking through the logs (optional)

+Logs can usually provide an essential piece of information.
+They are sort of an advanced step.
+In the next few paragraphs, we will describe how to get the log information for various parts of BTCPay.

-### 3.1 BTCPay Logs
+### 2.1 BTCPay Logs

-### 3.2 Bitcoin Core Logs
+### 2.2 Bitcoin Core Logs

-### 3.3 Lightning Network Logs
+### 2.3 Lightning Network Logs

-### 3.3.1 - Lightning Network LND - Docker
+### 2.3.1 - Lightning Network LND - Docker

 There are a few ways to access your LND logs when using Docker.

-#### 3.3.1.1 LND Docker Logs via container ID
+#### 2.3.1.1 LND Docker Logs via container ID

 `sudo su -`